AndrewAxen/Project13-AlgoPractice/README.md

 ## Challenges

-I have worked on 2-3 beginner-level coding challenges from these platforms to improve my problem-solving and coding skills.
+I have worked on 3 beginner-level coding challenges from these platforms to improve my problem-solving and coding skills.

 Feel free to explore the solutions and code in this repository.

-Happy coding!